-This policy prohibits any form of sexual harassment.
-Sexual harassment is unwelcome sexual- or gender-based verbal, written, online, and/or physical conduct. …
+This policy prohibits any form of sexual harassment, including forms of sexual harassment that would not meet the definition of Title IX Sexual Harassment in Section 3.
+Sexual harassment is unwelcome sexual- or gender-based verbal, written, online, and/or physical conduct.

 Sexual harassment creates a hostile environment and may be disciplined when it is sufficiently severe, pervasive, persistent, or objectively offensive that it: • has the effect of unreasonably interfering with, denying, or limiting employment opportunities or the ability to participate in or benefit from the University’s educational, social, and/or residential program …